 There is no cure for the shingles virus.
 As it is a virus, it will not respond to antibiotics, so it is important to avoid self-medication with old prescriptions.

-In many cases, a doctor will prescribe an antiviral medication, such as famciclovir, valacyclovir, or acyclovir.
+Often, a doctor will prescribe an antiviral medication, such as famciclovir, valacyclovir, or acyclovir.
 Pain-relieving medicine can also help ease symptoms.
 Calamine lotion, colloidal oatmeal compresses and baths, and cold compresses may ease the itching of shingles.

 Shingles can be very painful and even debilitating.

-Early symptoms can vary greatly, so if a person suspects that their symptoms may be due to shingles, they should see a doctor.
+Early symptoms can vary greatly, so if a person suspects their symptoms may be due to shingles, they should see a doctor.

 The absence of a rash does not mean that a person does not have shingles.
 It is possible to have pain over the skin without a rash or for the rash to appear later on.